Hip Dysplasia in Bulldogs and French Bulldogs

 - Negative: potential unwanted side effects

 Hip Dysplasia in Bulldogs and French Bulldogs DO 4 / TREATMENT REGENERATIVE MEDICINE:

-- Positive: Can by cryobanked and called for additional treatment for the life or your bulldog
+- Positive: Can by cryobanked and held for additional treatment for the life or your bulldog.

-- Negative: Extraction of stem cells involved short anesthesia
+- Negative: Extraction of stem cells involves short anesthesia.

 - Other: Systemic (Intravenous) & Local (joints, intrathecal, etc), $$$